-Self-Regulatory Organizations; Notice of Filing of Proposed Rule Change by National Association of Securities Dealers, Inc. to Amend NASD Arbitration Rules for Industry Disputes Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on January 16, 2004, the National Association of Securities Dealers, Inc. ("NASD"), through its wholly owned subsidiary, NASD Dispute Resolution, Inc. ("NASD Dispute Resolution") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD Dispute Resolution.
+Self-Regulatory Organizations; Notice of Filing of Proposed Rule Change by National Association of Securities Dealers, Inc. to Amend NASD Arbitration Rules for Industry Disputes

+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on January 16, 2004, the National Association of Securities Dealers, Inc. ("NASD"), through its wholly owned subsidiary, NASD Dispute Resolution, Inc. ("NASD Dispute Resolution") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD Dispute Resolution.
 On February 26, 2004, NASD filed Amendment No. 1 to the proposed rule change.
-On January 3, 2005, NASD amended the proposed rule change a second time.
+NASD amended the proposed rule change for a second time on January 3, 2005.
 On April 8, 2005, NASD filed Amendment No. 3 to the proposed rule change.
-The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.
+NASD filed Amendment No. 4 to the proposed rule change on June 10, 2005.
+The Commission is publishing this notice to solicit comments on the proposed rule change form interested persons.